StarlitGhost/selfhost-base/README.md

 `DOMAIN_BASE` is the base domain you have pointed at the docker network.
 The rest are project specific - I symlink the same .env for all other subprojects.

-Create the file where letsencrypt certs will be stored:
+Create the file where auto-requested letsencrypt certs will be stored:

 `touch traefik/acme.json`